irsl/ADB-Backup-APK-Injection/README.md

 Timeline
 --------
 SEARCH-LAB Ltd. responsibly reported this threat to the Android security team.
 At first, Google did not acknowledge the issue being security relevant.
-Later they kept requesting more time for further investigation, but the bug was still not addressed.
+Later they kept requesting to hold off publishing as they needed more time for further investigation, but as of today, July 8, 2015 the bug was still not addressed.
 The most important milestones of the issue are listed in the next lines:

-2014-07-14: The vulnerability was disclosed to the Android security team
+2014-07-14: The vulnerability was disclosed to the Android Security Team

-2014-07-28: Google refused to treat the issue as a potential threat, but requested to hold off publishing it
+2014-07-28: Google refused to treat the issue as a potential threat

+...Couple of additional emails in this thread, Google kept investigating the issue and requested holding off the publication

-2014-10-13: Asked Google for status update and requested a cup or a mug for being patient
+2014-10-13: Asked Google for status update (and requested a cup or a mug for being patient)

 2014-10-15: Google answered that it did not get fixed in the L release and kept requesting to hold off publishing it.
-Got a promise about asking around for a mug
+(Got a promise about asking around for a mug)

-(Several more ping-pong emails without any new info, neither a mug)
+...Few more ping-pong emails periodically without any new info (neither a mug)

 2015-06-02: Google promised further info in a few days, but it never arrived